“Advice is like snow — the softer it falls, the longer it dwells upon, and the deeper it sinks into the mind.“

 10. Polarized Sunglasses

 I have light-sensitive eyes but pretty much everyone suffers from the brightness snow gives off when you look at it, even on dark, cloudy days.
-While many of my pairs of sunglasses aren’t polarized, when it’s heavily snowing, I always reach for the polarized pairs.
+And when it’s snowing heavily, I always reach for the polarized pairs.
 They reduce the brightness and glare of the snow really effectively (especially when driving in the snow!).
 Protect your eyes and your eyesight in the snow — wear polarized lenses religiously!